honeycombio/workshop-advanced-instrumentation/06-multi-span-attributes/README.md

 }
 ```

-The [run.sh](run.sh) script supplied with this example has been updated to use the Honeycomb Beestro agent.
-The Honeycomb
+The [run.sh](run.sh) script supplied with this example has been updated to use the Honeycomb Distribution Agent.
-specific environment variables used to control the agent, are also provided in the script.
+The Honeycomb specific environment variables used to control the agent, are also provided in the script.